Experience. Educate. Explore.

 - Submit a list of students who will be attending the field trip to other teachers if their schedules will be affected

 - Collect the money for the trip and deposit it in your school’s account.
-If required, send the advanced fee to the
+If required, send the advanced fee to the field trip site

 - Create a list of all student names and home phone numbers for use in an emergency

-Prepping Students Before the Trip
+Prepping Students for the Educational Tours

 - Introduce visual observation skills.
 Let students describe in detail ordinary objects, like a paper clip, paintbrush, clothespin, or comb to their classmates.